 These technological transitions are occurring as companies enhance business processes with cloud productivity applications, unified communications, and omni-channel engagement.
-Likewise, there’s a rising demand for bandwidth on across the board and an ever-pressing desire to reduce spending and improve WAN performance.
+Likewise, there’s a rising demand for bandwidth on across the board and an ever-pressing desire to reduce spending, limit oversubscription, and improve WAN performance.

 Traditional traffic patterns are being disrupted in a way that previous approaches to networking are no longer efficient enough to address modern needs and SD-WAN is quickly eclipsing the market for traditional branch routing solutions.